 Caputo flour's supremacy is based on its gluten characteristics: its elastic gluten and soft starch will help your dough hydrate better and produce a soft, light crust with an extraordinary taste.
 Let alone such flour with strong, elastic gluten is ideal for dough that requires a long fermentation, which is necessary for authentic Neapolitan dough.
 I recommend buying Caputo in multipack to strike a better deal and stock for pizza and pasta making.

 DID YOU KNOW? the use of plain flour on pizza will not give you the same consistency, texture and elasticity due to the lower protein content.
-Mixing 00 with leftover plain is a fatal mistake!
+Mixing 00 with leftover plain flour is a fatal mistake!

 2. Yeast